 Professionals often start as a Database Administrator (DBAs) and or entry-level programmers.
 With experience, they gain more understanding how data is stored.

 The course lays a solid foundation on Data Warehousing introduction, BI context, Data warehouse architecture and Data mart concepts.
 The course then focusses on Dimensional Modeling (Facts, Dimensions, Keys, Schema).

-We offer instructional videos, practice files, and a personalized learning dashboard that empower an individual to master use cases of the software at their own pace anytime anywhere.
-We work with 20+ industry experts who double up as award-winning instructors for our courses.
+We create Data Analytics and Presentation Tricks for Big Four Professionals (KPMG, E&Y, PwC and Deloitte).
+We offer instructional videos, practice files, and personalized learning dashboards to the learners.
+This empowers an individual to master use cases of the software at their own pace, anytime and anywhere.
+We work with industry experts who double up as an award-winning instructor for our courses.